Mostrando 10 resultados de: 16

 ArticleAbstract: Studies of mating contests have reported how traits (e.g. body size) related to resource-holding potPalabras claves:Autores:Davies M.S., Ng T.P.T., Rick Stafford, Williams G.A.Fuentes:scopusExamining refuge location mechanisms in intertidal snails using artificial life simulation techniques

 Conference ObjectAbstract: High intertidal rocky shores are extremely stressful habitats.
-Marine snails in these habitats experPalabras claves:Autores:Davies M.S., Rick StaffordFuentes:scopusRobustness of self-organised systems to changes in behaviour: An example from real and simulated self-organised snail aggregations
+Marine snails in these habitats experPalabras claves:Autores:Davies M.S., Rick StaffordFuentes:scopusSnails and their trails: The multiple functions of trail-following in gastropods

 ArticleAbstract: Mate searching often involves chemical cues and is a key process in determining fitness in most sexuPalabras claves:Littoraria, Littorinid, Mangrove, Mate discrimination, Mate search, Mucus trail, Polarity, trail followingAutores:Davies M.S., Ng T.P.T., Rick Stafford, Williams G.A.Fuentes:scopus